 We also applied the Bonferroni correction procedure because we employed multiple, related measures of various reading constructs.
 This adjustment was made to help control for Type I error (Dunn, 1961).
 We adjusted our critical p value by dividing .05 by the number of measures in a given construct, i.e. phonemic awareness, phonemic decoding, real word recognition, reading comprehension, and oral language measures.
-After making this correction, differences on PPVT, TOWRE Sight Word Efficiency, and WLPB-R Passage Comprehension were no longer statistically significant.
+After making this correction, differences on CTOPP blending nonwords was no longer statistically significant.
 Other findings remained the same.
 Additionally, Analysis of Covariance tests were conducted on the gain scores using pretest measures as covariates.
-However, results were very similar to the t-test analyses, including significant findings on all of the same measures, as well as significant findings on CTOPP Blending Words, CTOPP Sound Matching, and WLPB-R Memory for Sentences.
+However, results were very similar to the t-test analyses, including significant findings on all of the same measures, as well as significant findings on the PPVT.
 Therefore, these results were not included.